Durangaldea: Primary sector

 It is the second most important sector of the economy in the region after the industry.
 The animal husbandry is specially important, as well as the wood production.
 The minery is also an important section of the economy, currently being produced limestone and marble.
 Mines of iron, lead and copper have also been exploited.

 Secondary sector

 The siderurgy has been one of the most developed type of industries in Durangaldea.
 Besides it, other industries like paper producers or tool producers also exist.

 Transportation

-Durangaldea is connected to the three Basque provinces by roads, Álava in the south by the BI-623 and Bilbao and Donostia by the road N-634.
-The Cantabric Highway also crosses the comarca, and can be accessed from Durango and connects the city with Bilbao, Donostia and the French border.
+Durangaldea is connected to the three Basque provinces by roads, Álava in the south by the BI-623 and Bilbao and San Sebastián by the road N-634.
+The Cantabric Highway also crosses the comarca, and can be accessed from Durango and connects the city with Bilbao, San Sebastián] and the French border.

 EuskoTren also operates in the region, offering commuter rail services.
 The train line connects with Bilbao and other comarcas of the province and also with Gipuzkoa.
 EuskoTren has train stations in Abadiño, Amorebieta-Etxano, Berriz, Durango and Zaldibar.
 The bus company BizkaiBus also operates in the region, connecting all the municipalities with others on different comarcas.